MicrosoftDocs/memdocs/memdocs/analytics/enhanced-device-timelines.md

 > [!NOTE]
 > The **Device timeline** tab replaces the **Application reliability** tab in tenants with advanced Endpoint analytics features enabled.

-You can filter which type of events appear on the device timeline, and select a time range of interest using the **Filter** button.
-To return to the default view, click **Reset**.
+You can filter the type of events that appear on the device timeline, and select a time range of interest using the **Filter** button.

+To return to the default view, select **Reset**.

 Currently, the enhanced device timeline contains app crash, app unresponsive, device boot, device logon, and anomaly detected events.
 End-to-end latency is generally under 24 hours.